 - Skill training: how to learn, safe play, basic obedience

 - Strength: Build strong muscles to support the joints e.g. core strengthening

 - Endurance: increase heart and lung conditioning so that intense activity can be maintained over time.

-The following chart is an excellent resource outlining the various stages of growth and what kind of exercise is safe.
+The following guidelines are an excellent resource outlining the various stages of growth, and what kind of exercise is safe.

 Good Core Strength

 Good core strength is of upmost importance for reducing the risk of a back injury in an agility dog.
 The core works as a muscular support for the spine and pelvis.
 When your dog twists and turns around corners and over jumps, and changes speed / direction, the core muscles are what keep the spine safe.
 These muscles stop the spine from rotating too much or hyper-extending.